Ev-Kirche-im-Rheinland/OIDC-Integration-Guideline/README.md

 For SPAs, we suggest the Implicit Flow.
 For all other applications, we require the authorization code flow.
 We will never support the Client Credentials Flow.

-## User information service
+## user information service
 The identity provider uses JWT tokens to transmit a limited amount of user information to the connected BA.
 This is a unique sequential number, the current e-mail address of the respective user and the "username", which corresponds to the e-mail prefix before the "@" character.
 More information here.
 A separate information service is provided for the exchange of additional information between the portal and the BA.
 The information service for providing additional user-related information is implemented as a REST API and secured via HTTPS.
 Each BA is given dedicated machine-to-machine (M2M) access, and the additional information that can be retrieved is defined for each BA separately.

+## api specification
-## API specification require a login, and can be found here.
+API specification require a login.
 Note that the existence of a user information service does not obligate vendors to use it.
 The decision to integrate with this service is made on a case-by-case basis, taking into consideration whether it makes sense to automate permission management for the relevant business application.

-## User attributes
+## user attributes
 The following user attributes are provided to the BA by default:
 •	lastName
 •	firstName